 There are a number of possible causes of olecranon bursitis:

 - Mild but repeated injury is thought to be the common cause.
 For example, people who lean on their elbows a lot cause friction and repeated mild injury over the olecranon.
-(Fancy names have been given to this condition when the cause is clear.
+(Sometimes names are given to this condition when the cause is clear.
 For example, when it occurs in people who study whilst leaning on their elbows on a desk, it is called 'student's elbow'.
 Other names include 'miner's elbow', 'plumber's elbow', etc, when the job involves crawling a lot using elbows.)

 - One-off injury such as a blow to the back of the elbow may set off inflammation.